HerodotusDev/snapshot-hodl-time-poc/README.md

 Provide the correct program hash from the program registry.
 Input data should be the input for the `pub fn main()` function.

+Note that values belows are examples and should be replaced with the correct input values.

 ```console
 curl --location 'https://hdp.api.herodotus.cloud/submit-batch-query?apiKey={API_KEY}' \
 --header 'Content-Type: application/json' \